 Media relations is already an uphill climb, but during the General Assembly?
 It’s Mount Everest.

 There are so many steps in the legislative process, and with the number of bills up for discussion, it’s a blender of news.
-To help breakthrough and get your voice heard, here are three pieces of advice we have for your General Assembly media relations strategy.
+To help breakthrough and get your voice heard, here are three media relations tips to fold into your General Assembly outreach strategy.